Barcelona arrives decimated to the Super Cup against Real Madrid on a streak

 Guessing the XI that Xavi may present at the Rey Fad Stadium is nothing short of a chimera as he faces little doubts in Ancelotti.
 Trusting to have Dani Carvajal ready, with Lucas Vázquez in the chamber, Madrid will present an eleven as recognizable as it is reliable, where the center of the field remains indisputable with Casemiro, Toni Kroos and Luka Modric and the attack presents a couple in state of grace.

-Between Karim Benzema (22) and Vinícius Júnior (14) they add 36 goals this season, while Barcelona as a whole has scored 35, with Memphis Depay (8) being their top scorer … And returning from an injury that in Granada, in his first minutes after a month of absence, he offered a not optimistic image at all.
+Between Karim Benzema (22) and Vinícius Júnior (14) they add 36 goals this season, while Barcelona as a whole has scored 35, with Memphis Depay (8) being their top scorer … And returning from an injury that in Granada, in his first minutes after a month of absence, offered a not optimistic image.

 Burdened in defense, where he gives too many concessions to rivals, Barcelona will have to pay as much attention to the majesty of Benzema as to the rebellious Vinicius, who will be presented as a real litmus test for Dani Alves and that defense that Gerard Piqué must lead, busy the coach in ensuring that the matches are not made so long for a team whose suffering in the final minutes has reached the category of torment.